 I will concede that Tyson was the youngest heavyweight to win an alphabet portion of the heavyweight crown.
-At the time Tyson beat Trevor Berbick, Michael Spinks was the heavyweight champion of the world.
+When Tyson beat Trevor Berbick, Michael Spinks was the world’s heavyweight champion.
 Spinks had upset Larry Holmes to win the title and held on to the belt with a controversial decision in the rematch.
 Spinks was later stripped for refusing to fight Tony Tucker in Don King and HBO’s heavyweight tournament to determine a true champion.
 Was Spinks afraid of Tyson?
 Only Spinks knows that.
 After Spinks was stripped of the IBF heavyweight title, Don King won the right to promote a Spinks-Tucker title fight with a purse bid of $711,000.
 In the case of a purse bid, the money is divided 75 per cent to 25 per cent in favor of the champion.
 Spinks would have collected $533,250.
 Instead, Spinks fought Gerry Cooney for a guaranteed purse of $4 million.
 So if you were Spinks what would you have done?

 As stated, Tyson was the youngest alphabet champion, but a lot of people still considered Spinks the champion.
 I know perception can be a reality for people.
 Don King and HBO were beating the drum for Tyson, but remember when Patterson beat Moore to claim the title left vacant by Marciano, Patterson was THE Heavyweight champion.

 There is simply no basis in truth for this claim.
 Johnson made it years after the fight.
-My guess is he said it because losing to Jess Willard was beyond humiliating for the former great.
+I guess he said it because losing to Jess Willard was beyond humiliating for the former great.
 He also needed the money.
-When you watch the film and read newspaper reports, Johnson was beaten by fatigue.
+Johnson is beaten by fatigue when you watch the film and read newspaper reports.
 Willard was an enormous man, standing 6’6″ and weighing 245 pounds.
 The fight was scheduled for 45 rounds under the hot sun of Havana, Cuba.
 The first 20 rounds were easily controlled by the more skilled Johnson, who taunted and laughed at his opponent.
-The problems started in the next stanza as the younger challenger didn’t tire and Johnson started to show his age.
-Check out the top new sportsbooks!
+The problems started in the next stanza as the younger challenger didn’t tire, and Johnson started to show his age.

 This one is insane.
-Why would a man who fought, Wilfred Benitez, Roberto Duran, a couple of times, and Tommy Hearns, duck Aaron Pryor?
+Why would a man who fought Wilfred Benitez, Roberto Duran a couple of times, and Tommy Hearns, duck Aaron Pryor?
 Pryor’s big win came at the end of 1982 over Alexis Arguello.
 In 1979, Leonard beat Benitez.
-He fought Duran twice in 1980 and fought Tommy Hearns at the end of 1981.
-Early in 1982, Leonard beat Bruce Finch and shortly after, found out about his detached retina and retired.
-Plus if Leonard ducked him how is it that Pryor said Leonard offered him 500K for a fight and Pryor turned it down?
+He fought Duran twice in 1980 and Tommy Hearns at the end of 1981.
+Early in 1982, Leonard beat Bruce Finch and, shortly after, found out about his detached retina and retired.
+Plus, if Leonard ducked him, how is it that Pryor said Leonard offered him 500K for a fight, and Pryor turned it down?
 Case closed.

 Players must be 21 years of age or older or reach the minimum age for gambling in their respective state and located in jurisdictions where online gambling is legal.
 Please play responsibly.
 Bet with your head, not over it.
 If you or someone you know has a gambling problem, and wants help, call or visit: (a) the Council on Compulsive Gambling of New Jersey at 1-800-Gambler or www.800gambler.org; or (b) Gamblers Anonymous at 855-2-CALL-GA or www.gamblersanonymous.org.